AnalogJ/dropstore-ng/README.md

 With Drobox Datastore, AngularJS and dropstore-ng you can easily create completely serverless client-side applications with syncing across multiple devices !

 The bindings wrap the first three tiers (Client, DatastoreManager, Datastore) of the Dropbox Datastore API within [Angular Promises](http://docs.angularjs.org/api/ng.$q).
-This creates a easy to follow chain of async function calls rather than the hell usually associated with callback heavy libraries.
-The other main reason to wrap the Dropbox Datastore API was to provide a simple way to ensure that the AngularJS scope is updated properly. dropstore-ng also provides AngularJS publish/subscribe functionality allowing applications to listen for local and/or remote updates to the datastores.
+This is because only the first three tiers use callbacks and because it creates a easy to follow chain of async function calls rather than the hell usually associated with callback heavy libraries.
+ The Dropbox Datastore API is also wrapped with promises to create a simple way to ensure that the AngularJS scope is updated properly. dropstore-ng also provides AngularJS publish/subscribe functionality allowing applications to listen for local and/or remote updates to the datastores.